 Goodness me, practically everything!
 Where do I begin…

-Now of course, being a ‘supernatural comedy’ I found myself smiling, chuckling and outright laughing at the cleverly penned wit but the emotions didn’t stop there, the main mystery kept me intrigued, the action and fighting had my adrenaline pumped and the growth of the friendships/relationships made me feel all warm and fuzzy inside.
+However, the emotions didn’t stop there.
+The main mystery kept me intrigued, the action and fighting had my adrenaline pumped and the growth of the friendships and relationships made me feel all warm and fuzzy inside.
 In other words, this story kept me guessing and kept me turning the pages – I was gripped.

 Nope – hence the 5 stars!